edgarpf/aws-cda-tips/README.md

 ## SQS

 - If long polling is enabled the reader will listen to the queue until a message is available or until timeout.

+- Messages will be delivered one or more times, and message delivery order is indeterminate.

 - SQS guarantees delivery but there can be duplicates.